bodrick/awesome/TOPICS.md

 ## amd

-*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
+*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.
 *   [webpack/webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows for loading parts of the application on demand.
 Through "loaders", modules can be CommonJs, AMD, ES6 modules, CSS, Images, JSON, Coffeescript, LESS, ... and your custom stuff.

 ## av1

-*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
+*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.

 ## dnxhr

-*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
+*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.

 ## ffmpeg

-*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
+*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.
 *   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.
 *   [staxrip/staxrip](https://github.com/staxrip/staxrip) - 🎞 Video encoding GUI for Windows.
 *   [FallingSnow/h265ize](https://github.com/FallingSnow/h265ize) - A node utility utilizing ffmpeg to encode videos with the hevc codec.